 We've interviewed him for the Limbaugh Letter, and I've spoken to him a number of times.

-And while he did go to war in Libya, and while we're still in Iraq, that's just the continuation of what was.
+While he didn't close Gitmo and while he expanded Afghanistan and while he did go to war in Libya, while we're still in Iraq, that's just the continuation of what was.

 That really wasn't the repudiation of anything.

-But for Obama, to pull similar moves on his own economic policies is something I can't see.
+But for Obama to pull similar moves on his own economic policies is something I can't see.

-Obama's not Obama's not going to junk this whole business of growing the economy by growing government spending.
+Obama's not going to junk this whole business of growing the economy by growing government spending.

 He's not going to lower taxes on producers and the wealth creators.